smartanvil/smartanvil.github.io/_posts/2018-06-15-on-contract-static-analysis.md

 Following the line of understanding our code and understanding what may be an issue in the future (as in the metrics posts) we continue by trying to understand a bit more on the potential issues that a smart contract may have.
 There is a lot told about the most epic failures on contract development, but epic failures are the result of a sumatory of small problems.
-In this subject there are some just starting researches such as [SmartCheck: Static analysis of Ethereum Smart Contracts] (http://orbilu.uni.lu/bitstream/10993/35862/1/smartcheck-paper.pdf), from Sergei Tikhomirov, Ekaterina Voskresenskaya, Ivan Ivanitskiy, Ramil Takhaviev, Evgeny Marchenko and Yaroslav Aleksandrov and [Towards analyizing the Complexity Landscape of Solidity Based Ethereum Smart Contracts] from Péter Hegedűs, both presented in WETSEB 2018
+In this subject there are some just starting researches such as [SmartCheck: Static analysis of Ethereum Smart Contracts](http://orbilu.uni.lu/bitstream/10993/35862/1/smartcheck-paper.pdf), from Sergei Tikhomirov, Ekaterina Voskresenskaya, Ivan Ivanitskiy, Ramil Takhaviev, Evgeny Marchenko and Yaroslav Aleksandrov and [Towards analyizing the Complexity Landscape of Solidity Based Ethereum Smart Contracts](#) from Péter Hegedűs, both presented in [WETSEB 2018](http://www.agilegroup.eu/wetseb2018/accepted-papers/)
 And as they do, we care more about the contract development complexity than about the underlying security.